wacncontent/CustomizeTool/removeCommentOutput/articles/stream-analytics/stream-analytics-set-up-alerts.md

 ## Setting up alerts through the Operations logs

-1. Go to the **Alerts** tab in Management Services in the [Azure Portal](https://manage.windowsazure.com).
+1. Go to the **Alerts** tab in Management Services in the [Azure Management Portal](https://manage.windowsazure.cn).
 2. Click on **Add Rule**

     ![Criteria](./media/stream-analytics-set-up-alerts/04-stream-analytics-set-up-alerts.png)

 3. Define the name and description of the Alert.
-Select ‘Stream Analytics’ as Service Type, and the job name as the Service Name.
+Select 'Stream Analytics' as Service Type, and the job name as the Service Name.

     ![Define Alert](./media/stream-analytics-set-up-alerts/05-stream-analytics-set-up-alerts.png)